-Male infertility is defined as the inability of a man that prevents him and his partner from getting a successful pregnancy without using any birth controls.
-If a couple is trying to conceive a baby through regular physical activities for more than a year but still faces failure, then it is said that the male partner has male infertility.
+Male infertility is defined as the inability of a man that prevents him and his partner from getting a successful pregnancy without using any birth control.
+If a couple is trying to conceive a baby through regular physical activities for more than a year but still faces failure, then it is said that the male partner has infertility.

 How Male Infertility Can Affect Someone’s life?